chippokiddo/disableyoutubefeatures/.github/README.md

 ## Usage

-1. Go to YouTube (desktop or mobile)
+1. Go on YouTube
-2. Shorts sections and links should now be hidden
+2. YouTube Shorts should now be hidden

 ## Contribute